Narrative poetry

-Oral tradition
+Oral traditions

 The oral tradition is the predecessor of essentially all other modern forms of communication.
 For thousands of years, cultures passed on their history through oral tradition from generation to generation.
 Historically, much of poetry has its source in an oral tradition: in more recent times the Scots and English ballads, the tales of Robin Hood poems all were originally intended for recitation, rather than reading.
 In many cultures, there remains a lively tradition of the recitation of traditional tales in verse format.
 It has been suggested that some of the distinctive features that distinguish poetry from prose, such as metre, alliteration, and kennings, at one time served as memory aids that allowed the bards who recited traditional tales to reconstruct them from memory.

 A narrative poem usually tells a story using a poetic theme.
 Epics are very vital to narrative poems, although it is thought those narrative poems were created to explain oral traditions.
 The focus of narrative poetry is often the pros and cons of life.